Don't forget to use our handy filtering system to help find your ideal Xbox Series S bundle.

 Though not quite as in-demand as the PS5 or the Xbox Series X, the Series S has nonetheless proved to be difficult to get hold of.
 With its incredible RRP £249.99 - the same as the console's predecessor, the Xbox One - there's been huge demand for Microsoft's budget console.
 The fact that the PS5 Digital Edition has been out of stock since the console launched has meant that the Series S has been the only show in town when it comes to budget next gen consoles.

-When Series S stock is appearing, it's tending to stick around a bit longer than that of the fully-fledged consoles, but not by much.
-Here's our top tips for securing a Series S.
+When Series S stock is appearing, it's tending to stick around a bit longer than that of the fully-fledged consoles.
+Generally speaking, one major UK retailer is likely to have stock of the console at any one time, although sometimes it maybe only part of a bundle.
+Here's our top tips for securing your ideal Series S deal.

 The little brother of the Xbox Series X, the Series S packs a huge punch into a tiny package, and helps bring the next generation to you without breaking the bank.

 In keeping with the modern trend for multiple models of the same console to cater to a wide range of gaming tastes and styles, Microsoft are for the first time launching two different models of a new Xbox generation.
 While the Series X may be the more powerful console, the value for money offered from the Series S console is little short of remarkable.